-Prioritizing organizational competencies in your workplace is an essential part of giving your team the tools and support they need to succeed.
-When you allow employees to grow their competencies, it helps the competency of the whole team grow as well.
+Prioritizing organizational competencies in your workplace is essential to giving your team the tools and support they need to succeed.
+When you allow employees to grow their competencies, it helps the competencies of the whole team grow as well.

-The process of organizational competency growth is likely to be different for every company.
+The organizational competency growth process is likely to differ for every company.
 However, there are some tips and tricks that you can use to tailor them to your team.

 What Are Organizational Competencies?

 Organizational competencies are the skills, knowledge sets, and attributes that the employees in your team possess.
-To put it simply, they are the set of standards for each role within your organization’s team.
+Simply put, they are the standards for each role within your organization’s team.

-When you focus on developing competencies based on an individual’s skills and interests, you are better set up to have the right people in the right positions.
-With this approach, you’ll likely see an improvement in coaching, morale, and productivity across the board.
+When you focus on developing competencies based on an individual’s skills and interests, you are better set up to have the right people in the correct positions.
+With this approach, you’ll likely see an improvement in coaching, morale, and productivity.

-Let’s look at some of the common organizational competencies you should focus on.
+Let’s look at some common organizational competencies you should focus on.

 organizational competencies